seshanbrothers/projects/PIX3LPLOTT3R/V3/README.md

 3. Programmed in EV3-G
 4. Additional images processed in Python (if neeeded)
 5. Parts needed: 1 EV3 brick, 2 medium motors, 1 large motor, 1 color sensor, extra Technic and System parts.
 You can order parts from a store such as Bricklink.
-6. This robot has been designed for US Letter Head size paper.
+6. This robot has been designed for US Letter size paper.
 You will have to make modifications if your paper is different.
-7. Plastic sheet: We recommend that you place a plastic sheet on top of the plates for the paper to rest on.
+7. We recommend that you place a clear plastic sheet on top of the plates for the paper to rest on.

 # Installation Steps